Simatwa/python-tgpt/docs/README.md

 This project enables seamless interaction with [LLaMA](https://ai.meta.com/llama/) AI without requiring an API Key.

-The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [golang](https://go.dev/).
+The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [Golang](https://go.dev/).
 Through this Python adaptation, users can effortlessly engage with LLaMA's capabilities, fostering a smoother AI interaction experience.

+Got it!
+Here's an updated list, highlighting the support for "awesome-chatgpt" prompts as an independent feature:

 ### Features